graelo/docker-pytorch/README.md

 # Dockerized Pytorch 0.2.0 (personal use)
 version 0.2.0.post3

-Includes scikit, pytorch, jupyterlab, ...
+Includes scikit, xgboost, pytorch, jupyterlab, ...

 To run it: